 Cage decorations should be sturdy enough to support the weight of your pet(s).
 Ensure rocks and branches cannot be moved by your frog.
 You don’t want your beloved tree frog to get crushed by a poorly-placed decoration!

-UVB lighting is not required but a basking light or lamp is recommended for heating.
+UVB lighting is not required but a heating element is recommended.
 American green tree frogs do well at room temperature but giving them a nice temperature gradient within their cage is beneficial.

 UVB lighting is not required for this species because they’re nocturnal.
-A 5.0 UVB light can be used during the day-time hours to keep live plants healthy.
-Just be sure to set the light on a timer to provide your pets with a day and night cycle around 12 hours each.
-During summertime, the day-time cycle can be increased up to 14 hours.
+A 5.0 UVB light can be used during daytime hours to keep live plants healthy.
+Just be sure to set the light on a timer to provide your pets with a day and night cycle of around 12 hours each.
+During summertime, the daytime cycle can be increased up to 14 hours.

 To be 100% clear on this; American green tree frogs do not need UVB light.
 A UVB light is only needed for the health of live plants within the enclosure.

 To further expand on this topic – it’s important to know that high levels of UVB is harmful to amphibians.
 There is evidence to suggest they can benefit from low levels.
 If you use a UVB light, don’t use anything above a 5.0, and provide lots of leafy plants for your frogs to hide behind.

 Room temperature is a great starting point for American green tree frogs.
 That, of course, depends on what you consider “room temperature” is.